We earn commissions from brands listed on this site, which influences how listings are presented.

 Final Thoughts

 This is just scratching the surface of how much life insurance you need.
 Everyone’s number will be different, but this should give you a ballpark figure of where to start.
-As a next step, we recommend checking out our best life insurance company reviews to determine which insurer, type of policy, and how much coverage is right for you.
+As a next step, we recommend checking out our best life insurance companies reviews to determine which insurer, type of policy, and how much coverage is right for you.

 BestMoney Staff